 Here’s a typical — ok, slightly exaggerated — exchange between a non-INFJ and an INFJ:

 Non-INFJ: “Woah, I can’t believe there was a 5-legged purple giraffe outside of the mall!”

 INFJ: “Huh?
 What?
 Where?”

 We want to be noticed and appreciated, yet we hate attention.
 We want to make others feel happy and comfortable, yet doing so causes a great deal of stress for us at times.
 We like to be alone and are very independent, yet we yearn for companionship.
-We are able to think very logically, yet are willing to disregard logic if our intuition tells us something different.
+We’re able to think logically, yet are willing to disregard logic if our intuition tells us something different.
 At times, being an INFJ can feel like being two people at once, and we regularly struggle with balancing these different personas.

-Since we are Fe-using introverts, we may not come across as the type to champion causes.
+Since we are Extroverted Feeling-using introverts, we may not come across as the type to champion causes.
 Your first impression of an INFJ may be that they are nice and agreeable, and possibly even easy to manipulate.
 But an INFJ can spot manipulation a mile away and if we feel like someone is attacking our personal morals and beliefs, a much more assertive and passionate side of the INFJ will come out.
 While we don’t often like to debate, we feel obligated to stand up for what we believe in, especially if the cause also involves standing up for others who aren’t able to stand up for themselves.

 Want more info about how to understand the INFJ personality type?
 Read How to Understand The INFJ Personality Type: Part 1.